aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

 ## NFT types

-The two most common types of NFT are Event ticket / certificates and PFP NFTs.
+The two most common types of NFT are event ticket / certificates and profile picture NFTs.

 ### Event tickets and certificates